Choosing to be courageous liberates us to achieve more.

 I'm sometimes down at our local country school for an hour on Fridays, to help with writing and speaking skills.
-One week I was working with a nine-year old lad who had been 'volunteered' for the district's public speaking competiton.
+One week I was working with a nine-year old lad who had been 'volunteered' for the district's public speaking competition.
 There would be competitors from several schools and an audience of about 100.
-In class, he was speaking so quietly that only the front row could have heard him.
+In class, he was speaking so quietly that only the front row heard him.
 His teacher asked if I could help him project a bit more.

 But there was a more important barrier to success: He didn't want to do it.
 He was telling his teacher that he wouldn't be able to go.
 I was sure he was terrified.